My kids are back in school, and that means we’re also right back into sports.

 Five Tips for Surviving Busy Sports Seasons

-After living this life for for the last three years, I’ve learned a few things that help me keep my sanity during soccer season, and I’m teaming up with El Monterey to share my tips with you.
+After living this life for for the last three years, I’ve learned a few things that help me keep my sanity during soccer season.

 1. Make Friends